FADE (Fairness, Accountability, Disinformation, and Explainability) Task Force

 Chair: Suresh Venkatasubramanian

 This task force addresses the overlapping areas of fairness, accountability, disinformation, and explainability within algorithms, big data, and the Internet.
 This task force combines the works of the previous Fairness and Accountability and Information Integrity task forces.

-Public materials produced by the CCC that relate to the goals of this task force include:
+Public materials related to the goals of this task force include:

 - The Big Data, Data Science, and Civil Rights white paper

 - The Privacy-Preserving Data Analysis for the Federal Statistical Agencies white paper